outpaddling/desktop-installer/NetBSD/getting-started.md

 Packages for the latest pkgsrc tree available at [https://pkgsrc.smartos.org/install-on-netbsd/](https://pkgsrc.smartos.org/install-on-netbsd/).

-To use these packages:

-1. pkgin upgrade    # Upgrade the original /usr/pkg to get latest certs
-2. pkgin install mozilla-rootcerts-openssl (needed by smartos install script)
-3. Download and run the install script from smartos.org.
+To use these packages, download and run the install script from smartos.org.
 This entirely replaces /usr/pkg with a new pkgsrc installation.

 ```
 ftp https://raw.githubusercontent.com/outpaddling/desktop-installer/master/NetBSD/smartos-install.sh